Seanad career of Mary Robinson: The right of women to sit on juries

-During this period, Robinson also addressed one the key areas of concern to her: the right of women to sit on juries.
+During this period, Robinson also addressed one of the key areas of concern to her: the right of women to sit on juries.
 Though at the time women were in some circumstances legally permitted to serve on juries, the laws surrounding this were discriminatory: only ratepayers were permitted to serve on juries, which disenfranchised the working-class, and the law differentiated between male and female ratepayers.
 Where men could be compelled to attend jury service and could face legal repercussions for refusing, women could not be compelled, and had to apply to be put on the jury list.
 As a result of this barrier, only three women sat on a jury in Ireland between 1963 and 1973.
 In December 1975 the Supreme Court found in favour of Robinson's client, Mairín de Burca, and in March 1976 the government legislated the Juries Act 1976, which granted every Irish citizen between the age of 18 and 65 the right to sit on a jury.

-Sine 1969, Robinson had been an advocate for the establishment of Free Legal Advice Centres.
+Since 1969, Robinson had been an advocate for the establishment of Free Legal Advice Centres.
 In April 1975, FLAC were able to open their first clinic in Coolock.